 Andrew Smith is an assistant professor of marketing at the Sawyer School of Business, Suffolk University.
 He holds a Ph.D. in business administration (marketing) from the Schulich School of Business, York University, as well as MSc. (marketing) and B.Comm. (commerce) degrees from the Queen’s School of Business (now Smith School of Business), Queen’s University.

-Andrew has taught graduate and undergraduate courses in social media marketing, marketing management, marketing research, and consumer behavior at a number of institutions (Suffolk University, Merrimack College, and York University).
+Andrew has taught graduate and undergraduate courses in social media marketing, marketing management, marketing research, qualitative research methods, and consumer behavior at a number of institutions (Suffolk University, Merrimack College, and York University).
 His teaching philosophy emphasizes collaborative learning, interactivity, real world relevance, and the dynamics of theory and practice.
 In the classroom, Andrew leverages his professional market research experience, which has involved advising multi-national clients, such as Kellogg’s, Wrigley, Bayer, and RBC.